A12 concrete surface reconstruction, repairs and maintenance

-We'll be carrying out repairs and maintenance on stretches of concrete surface on the A12.
-The work will include repair to the concrete road main carriageway, clearing drains, repainting road markings and new reflective studs (cat's eyes).
+We're carrying out repairs and maintenance on stretches of concrete surface along much of the A12.
+The work includes including repairing or removing and replacing the current concrete road surface, clearing drains, repainting road markings and new reflective studs (cat's eyes).

-The East region has the highest concentration of concrete roads on our road network, including the A14, A12, A120 and M11.
+The East region has the highest concentration of concrete roads on our road network, including the A14, A12, A120, A11 and M11.

 Around half of the old-style concrete roads will either have repairs or will be replaced during the next five years.